Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 4

-Heading inland, follow a remote road to Vallanes Farm where we stop for hot drinks and snacks at this organic farm and cafe crafted of sustainably harvested wood.
+Heading inland, follow a remote road to Vallanes Farm where you’ll stop for hot drinks and snacks at this organic farm and cafe crafted of sustainably harvested wood.
 Continue to Modrudalur, one of the oldest farms in Iceland, with evidence of its presence since the original settlement by the Vikings.
 The site was an important crossroads where two historic cross-country trails intersected, and its location is referenced in the famous Sagas that date to the 10th and 11th centuries.
 Modrudalur is also the highest inhabited place in Iceland, at 1,539 feet above sea level.
-We spend the next two nights here at Fjalladyrd, a hospitable family-run farm and guesthouse that offers easy access to Askja volcano for our 4×4 adventure tomorrow.
+Spend the next 2 nights here at Fjalladyrd, a hospitable family-run farm and guesthouse that offers easy access to Askja volcano for your 4×4 adventure tomorrow.

 Accommodations